 There is one undisputed argument for non-hyphenated domains.
 And that is when you are marketing your domain name by word of mouth.
 It is much easier to tell someone to go to “we rock your web dot com” than it is to try to get them to remember “we hyphen rock hyphen your hyphen web dot com” Chances are they will forget the hyphens, insert them in the wrong place, or not know what a hyphen is to begin with.
 To avoid this confusion, it is recommended to either begin with the non-hyphenated domain, or have the hyphenated domain redirect to your non-hyphenated domain.
 That being said, if you market your non-hyphenated domain and people link to it, your hyphenated domain will lose out on that link juice.

 The Myth of “Hyphen Dropoffs”

 Many people have reported that they are seeing drop-offs in rankings of their hyphenated domains in Google SERPs (Search Engine Results Pages).
 Upon further inspection, however, the drop-offs are also being realized by hyphenated domains.
 The bottom line is that Google is constantly updating their search algorithms, so your page rankings will vary day-to-day, and often pages will go up and down in ranking or (worst case) be dropped from the index.
 But this has nothing to do with hyphens.
-Just imagine the risk Google, or any SE for that matter, would run if they penalized hyphenated domain names that ended up being high quality sites.
+Just imagine the risk Google, or any search engine for that matter, would run if they penalized hyphenated domain names that ended up being high quality sites.
 A simple, crude filter such as this has nothing to do with distinguishing quality content – and the complex Google algorithms have been refined to a development point that is far beyond this.

 The Myth of “Non-Hyphenated Search Results”